 COVID-19 has caused disruptions to normal life as we know it across the city, and summer activities are no exception.
 Things will look different for summer 2020, but there will still be plenty of ways to keep kids and families busy, engaged, safe, and healthy.

 Health and safety always come first, now more than ever.
-The City’s summer planning is still underway and will correspond to regional reopening plans, based on public health guidance.
 We will update this post frequently as plans are confirmed and we receive new guidance from health authorities.

-Each summer, hundreds of small, one-way, residential streets throughout the City temporarily close to vehicle traffic to give children a safe place to pick up a free, nutritious meal.
+Each summer, hundreds of small, one-way, residential streets throughout the City temporarily close to vehicle traffic to give children on the block a safe place to pick up a free, nutritious meal.
 The 50+-year-old Playstreets program is run by Parks & Rec.

 Recreational activities for youth at Playstreets will align with reopening guidance to prioritize health and safety.

-Playstreets will open on a rolling basis starting June 15, and run every weekday through the end of August.
+310 Playstreets are now open, and run every weekday through the end of August.

 Spraygrounds and pools

 Parks & Recreation spraygrounds will open on a rolling basis starting July 6.
 Residents will have to stay at least six feet apart at all spraygrounds.
 Some spraygrounds will be staffed to support social distancing.
 Spraygrounds will have evening and weekend hours.